On Russia, tech doesn’t know what it doesn’t know

 “I still find it very disturbing that it appears, at least from Twitter and Facebook, that the sense is that all the Russian active measures only originated with one single troll farm in St. Petersburg,” Warner said.
 “It still appears that most of the work that you’ve provided us is still derivative of your initial reports.

-“I was hoping very much that you would come in today and either say ‘that was absolutely all of it’ or ‘we’ve identified other troll farms or other entities.'”
+“I was hoping very much that you would come in today and either say ‘that was absolutely all of it’ or ‘we’ve identified other troll farms or other entities.’ ”

 When Warner pressed each company to answer in yes or no form if they’d discovered the full extent of Russian active measures, all three eventually admitted that they haven’t.
 Facebook claimed it hasn’t “with certainty.”
 Twitter admitted that it’s “still working on it.”
 Twitter called it “an ongoing investigation.”